gummikana/NoMoreMoney/rules.md

 If the borrower is unable or unwilling to pay the installment, the loan is defaulted on and the security goes to lender.

 After loans have been resolved, the player with most gold in their personal gold supply is the winner.
-In case of a tie, the player with more coins is the winner.
+In case of a tie, the player with more money is the winner.

 Credits